nose-devs/nose2/contributing.rst

 testing community.

-If you're unsure how to get started, feel free to ask for help from the nose2 community on `gitter <https://gitter.im/nose2>`_.
+If you're unsure how to get started, feel free to ask for help from the nose2 community via the `mailing list <mailto:discuss@nose2.io>`_.
 We welcome contributors with all levels of experience.

-This document is a set of guidelines, not strict rules.
-Use your best judgement, and feel free to propose changes to this document in a pull request.

 The Basics
 ----------